mocanew/opencv4nodejs/README.md

 Opencv4nodejs can be linked to a prebuild openCV 3 or 4. or can build its own openCV using [@u4/opencv-build](https://www.npmjs.com/package/@u4/opencv-build), In this case, you have to choose which version you want to link.

+> Since version 7, you should be able to use this module directly without any configuration if you have OpenCV installed from your package manager (Chocolatey / Brew / apt).

 ### To use your OWN openCV build

 **3 way to use your own openCV (Without automatic building)**